tomassams/tdt4173-machine-learning-project/README.md

 # TDT4173 Project Assignment

-##  Comparison of KNN and CNN for image classification
+##  Comparison of KNN and CNN for image classification in the gastrointestinal tract

 ----